jimcavoy/ConfLabelReader/README.md

 * __exi2xml__: A library to transcode EXI-encoded labels to XML text format.
 The library is generic and can decode EXI labels based on different XML schemas.
-This library has an external dependency on [EXIP library](https://github.com/rwl/exip).
-See [Readme.md](./exipCMake/README.md) in the /exipCMake folder how to build and install `exip` library.
+This library has an external dependency on [EXIP library](https://github.com/jimcavoy/exip).

 * __ExiDecoder__: A console application that test the `exi2xml` library.